-We aim to have an up to date record of meetings, contact details and news items, along with details of activities in our Parish.
-One of our legal obligations is to share information about our finances & activities as we are subject to public scrutiny.
+The Council aims to have an up to date record of meetings, contact details and news items, along with details of activities in the Parish.
+One of the legal obligations is to share information about finances and activities as the Council is subject to public scrutiny.

 Contact our Clerk